laurenceyoon/musical-instrument-recognition/README.md

 # Musical Instrument Recognition

-This project is based on the lecture 'Musical Application of Machine Learning(GCT634) by Prof. Juhan Nam at KAIST.
+This project is based on the lecture 'Musical Application of Machine Learning(GCT634, 2021 fall) by Prof. Juhan Nam of KAIST.

 The course aims to learn machine learning with applications to in the music and audio domains.
-Specificially, we handle various tasks in the topics of music and audio classification, automatic music transcription, source separation, sound synthesis, and music generation.
+Specificially, it handles various tasks in the topics of music and audio classification, automatic music transcription, source separation, sound synthesis, and music generation.
 This project focuses on the audio data representation & extraction, and classification with traditional machine learning models.

 ---